Jobs with the Food and Drug Administration

 The FDA protects public health by regulating the food supply, human and veterinary drugs, medical devices and cosmetics.
 The FDA is a division of the Department of Health and Human Services.

-According to a press release, the FDA is hiring hundreds of individuals with science and medical backgrounds.
+The FDA is regularly hiring individuals with science and medical backgrounds.

 "It takes a large pool of talented people for the FDA to protect and promote the public health," said John Dyer, FDA's Deputy Commissioner for Operations and Chief Operating Officer in a press release.
 "Each month there is a delay in bringing critical staff on board impairs the agency's ability to fulfill this mission."